rlane/oort3/shared/api/README.md

 - [`send(data: f64)`](prelude::send): Send a message on a channel.
 - [`receive() -> f64`](prelude::receive): Receive a message from the channel.
 The message with the strongest signal is returned.

+## Special Abilities

+Some ship classes have a unique special ability.
+These abilities are activated for a certain time and then need to reload.

+- [`activate_ability(ability: Ability)`](prelude::activate_ability): Activates a special ability.
+- Available abilities:
+  - [`Ability::Boost`](prelude::Ability::Boost): Fighter only.
+Applies a 100 m/s² forward acceleration for 2s.
+Reloads in 10s.

 ## Scalar Math

 - [`PI`](prelude::PI), [`TAU`](prelude::TAU): Constants.